 Estepona Beaches Guide Playa de la Galera

-Although Estepona’s westernmost beaches, it’s still very popular with tourists and locals who want a little more seclusion – there’s also a lot of space if you have children who want to run around.
+Although Estepona’s westernmost beaches are still very popular with tourists and locals who want a little more seclusion, there’s also a lot of space if you have children who want to run around.
 While mostly sandy, the beach is peppered with a few rocks, but if you walk along a bit, you’ll find a soft spot to set up camp.
 As before, a packed lunch is required as there aren’t any bars and cafes, with just apartments and a few hotels behind the beach.

 Length: 2km